nganon-tj/nganon-tj.github.io/README.md

 "build", "train a unit").
 This means you can't recreate the game state (e.g. unit positions, when units die, etc) without a perfect recreation of the game mechanics.

+### Javascript/webpack bundle

+The HTML report uses some javascript for plotting, etc. This is built as a webpack bundle, and lives in `janissary/reports/js/`.
+The compiled bundle is stored in git to allow this package to be installed without the node dependency, but to update any of the javascript you will need node and yarn.

+`yarn build` in the `js` directory will update `janissary/reports/js/dist/main.js`, the compiled bundle.